-The average age of the respondents is 38 years with an average education of 9 years or has completed junior high school education.
-Most respondents were female and 75 percent were married.
-Assets are a form of reserve needed by individuals to cope with unexpected things.
+The average age of the respondents is 38 years, with an average education of 9 years or has completed junior high school education.
+Most respondents were female, and 75 per cent were married.
+Assets are a form of reserve individuals need to cope with unexpected things.
 The existence of assets will facilitate the survival of individuals.
-The assets owned by respondents include vehicles, jewelry, and savings, but for savings and jewelry no more than half of the respondents own them.
+The assets owned by respondents include vehicles, jewellery, and savings, but no more than half of the respondents own them for savings and jewellery.
 Based on the location of residence, most of them live in urban areas.

 Table 1 Descriptive Statistics of Variables